dn285/http-health-checker/README.md

 # http-health-checker

-Program that checks the health of a set of HTTP endpoints.
+Program that checks the health of a set of HTTP endpoints by monitoring their response status and response time at regular intervals.

 ## Prerequisites